 Which category do you fit into?

-Occasionally, you’ll come across firms like Sold By Shannon that can manage both large and small ventures.
+Occasionally, you’ll come across firms that can manage both large and small ventures.
 Regardless, you will want to know how many properties your prospective property manager manages and if they will be able to make you a priority.

-This is one of the most valuable assets of a property management firm, especially if you live out of state.
-Have an in-depth conversation with the potential firm to find out how they handle maintenance issues.
+This is one of the most valuable actions completed by a property management firm, especially if you live out of state.
+Have an in-depth conversation to clearly understand out how they handle maintenance issues.

 If, however, you select a smaller firm for that personal touch, make sure you understand the maintenance process when tenants call in to report a new problem.
 For example, do they outsource the work?
 If so, how much quotes do they collect?
 How fast can they get repairs handled?